cisco-outshift-ai-agents/jira-agntcy-agent/README.md

 JIRA_API_TOKEN=your-jira-api-token # Jira API Token with proper permissions
 ```
 The **Jira Instance** must be https only and should not have a trailing slash (i.e., `https://your-jira-domain.atlassian.net`).
-The **JIRA User and API Token** must be configured with the **appropriate permissions** for the **Jira instance**.
+The **Jira User and API Token** must be configured with the **appropriate permissions** for the **Jira instance**.
-The permissions supported on JIRA instance can be obtained using the [Permissions JIRA API](https://developer.atlassian.com/cloud/jira/platform/rest/v3/api-group-permissions/#api-rest-api-3-permissions-get)
+The permissions supported on Jira instance can be obtained using the [Permissions Jira API](https://developer.atlassian.com/cloud/jira/platform/rest/v3/api-group-permissions/#api-rest-api-3-permissions-get)
-The permissions for a particular JIRA user can be obtained using the [My Permissions JIRA API](https://developer.atlassian.com/cloud/jira/platform/rest/v3/api-group-permissions/#api-rest-api-3-mypermissions-get)
+The permissions for a particular Jira user can be obtained using the [My Permissions Jira API](https://developer.atlassian.com/cloud/jira/platform/rest/v3/api-group-permissions/#api-rest-api-3-mypermissions-get)

 #### **🔹 OpenAI or Azure OpenAI API Configuration**